SummerOfCode2020/week-17-store-manager-api-aws/README.md

 You will commit your changes to your week 10 repository and create a new PR.

-## AWS Deployment
+## AWS and Heroku Deployment

-New this week is AWS deployment and the changes that were made to support the deployment process.
+New this week is AWS and Heroku deployment and the changes that were made to support the deployment process.

 Below we list out changes required from the original development-only version we previously built.